Welcome to the UltrabookReview guide to… binding keys?!

 It’s for these reasons that I cautiously suggest that maybe we shouldn’t always be rebinding the default keys of a game to our preferences without a second thought — we may be unknowingly changing the experience we would otherwise have.

-So there you have it from both sides.
-When rebinding your keys, be sure to consider (1) the mechanics of the physical movements it requires, (2) the frequency and thus energy efficiency of the action the game requires, (3) the risk associated with failing to press the bind consistently, quickly, and accurately, and (4) one’s muscle memory and history with the binding and any other associated in-game actions in the past.
+So there you have it, from both sides!
+When rebinding your keys, be sure to consider (1) the physicality the key-combination requires, (2) the frequency, and thus the and energy efficiency of the action required by you of the game, (3) the risk associated with failing to press the bind consistently, quickly, and accurately, and (4) one’s muscle memory and history with the binding and any other associated in-game actions in the past.

 Or, maybe don’t rebind your keys the next time you get a new game at all — you might be surprised at the experience.